jncraton/knowledge/readme.md

 Assignment
 ----------

 Select a domain of interest and create a small [knowledge graph](https://en.wikipedia.org/wiki/Knowledge_graph) demonstrating how entities in this domain are connected.
-Here very short example for publications:
+Here short example for publications:

 ![example](https://github.com/user-attachments/assets/cc05f924-3355-44c0-b639-16f2bd75104a)